Robust Frequency Constrained UC Using Data Driven Logistic Regression for Island Power Systems: Conclusion

 \section{Conclusion}

 This paper proposes a novel procedure to schedule short-term unit commitment in island power systems.
 Island power systems usually suffer from lack of inertia and frequency response capacity, complicating containing frequency within an acceptable range during large disturbances.
 The proposed method uses an initial data set to train a linear constraint that takes into account the dynamic response of the system.
 For the purpose of training this constraint, logistic regression is employed to avoid incidents with undesirable frequency responses as much as possible.
 Then the logistic regression constraint is included in an adaptive robust formulation.
 Results show that by choosing a proper cut-point, the proposed method improves the frequency response, as well as the operation costs.
+As training data with LR model is very fast, the size of training set is not an issue.
+A complete training data set can better represent the system, leading to a more reliable frequency constraint.

 \ifCLASSOPTIONcaptionsoff

 \fi